KHP-Informatics/RADAR-Pi3/README.md

 * Enable **USB debugging**
 * Go to About tablet > Status > IP address and note down Pi3's IP
 * Connect your laptop to the same network of Pi
 * Open a terminal and run `./adb connect <Pi3-IP>:5555`.
-Now you are able to run and debug your Android application on Pi3
+You are now ready run and debug your Android application on Pi3
 * Alternatively, on your terminal run `./adb shell ip -f inet addr show wlan0`.
 This command automatically finds the IP of your Pi3
 * For shutting down your Pi3 open a terminal and run `./adb shell reboot -p`